ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 For a full list of ports utilized by Horizon 7, see the [Network Ports in VMware Horizon 7](https://techzone.vmware.com/resource/network-ports-vmware-horizon-7){:external}.

-## Preparing Active Directory for Hybrid Cloud Deployment
+## Preparing Active Directory for Hybrid Cloud deployment
 {: #horizon-deploy-config-prep-ad}

 If you are deploying Horizon 7 in a hybrid cloud environment by linking the on-premises pod with the {{site.data.keyword.cloud_notm}} pod, you must prepare the on-premises Microsoft Active Directory (AD) to access the AD on {{site.data.keyword.cloud_notm}}.